-- (a) Main Circuit Breaker.
+(a) Main Circuit Breaker.
 Molded-case, thermal-magnetic with series trip and short circuit rating compatible with available fault current; minimum rating: 22 Kilo-Amperes Interrupting Capacity (KAIC) at 120/240 VAC.
-Mount circuit breaker as a back-fed main breaker and furnished with UL-listed supplemental restraint provided by the panel manufacturer.
-Supply a 240 Volt (V), 60 Ampere (A) (2-pole) main breaker for sites with a dynamic message sign (DMS) or a 240V, 30A (2-pole), main breaker for sites without a DMS.
-Supply a 240V, 60A (2-pole) main breaker for sites with an environmentally controlled cabinet. - (b) Surge Protection Breaker.
+Supply breaker with amperage rating and number of poles as shown on the plans.
+Mount circuit breaker as a back-fed main breaker and furnished with UL-listed supplemental restraint furnished by the panel manufacturer.

+(b) Surge Protection Breaker.
 Furnish an additional 240V, 2-pole breaker for connection to the cabinet surge suppression system.
-Supply this breaker with the same amperage and capacity rating as the main circuit breaker. - (c) Branch Circuit Breakers.
+Supply this breaker with the amperage and capacity rating recommended by the manufacturer of the surge suppression system.

+(c) Branch Circuit Breakers.
 Molded-case, thermal-magnetic with series trip and short circuit rating compatible with available fault current; minimum rating: 22 KAIC at 120/240 VAC.
-Use a 240V, 40A (2-pole) bolt-on type branch circuit breaker for power distribution to the DMS (if present).
-Use a 120V, 20A bolt-on type branch circuit for the UPS which supplies cabinet electronics.
-Use a 120V, 15A bolt-on type branch circuit breaker for the convenience outlet, internal fans, and cabinet lighting.
-For environmentally enclosed ITS cabinets, as defined below, use an additional 120V, 30A bolt-on type branch circuit breaker for an air conditioner.
+Supply a 120V, 20A bolt-on type branch circuit for the UPS which supplies cabinet electronics.
+Supply a 120V, 15A bolt-on type branch circuit breaker for the convenience outlet, internal fans, and cabinet lighting.
+Supply additional breakers with amperage ratings and number of poles as shown on the plans.